-The Grade Five teachers for 2017 are Cam Smith, Jane Coker and Clare Kearney.
-The Grade Five classroom are locate in the three story portables on Victoria Ave, Jane and Clare are on the middle level and Cam is located at the very top.
+The Grade Five teachers for the remainder of 2017 are Cam Smith, Linda Perkins and Clare Kearney.
+The Grade Five classroom are locate in the three story portables on Victoria Ave, Linda and Clare are on the middle level and Cam is located at the very top.

 In Reading, we will be covering the CAFE reading strategies of visualise, summarise the text, include sequence of events and interpret directly stated information.
 Reading stimulus will also come from our Integrated Studies unit.
-In Writing, students will be working on text types including narrative, persuasive and discussions.
+In Writing, students will be working on text types including procedures, narratives, transactions and poetry.
 Students will also continue working on developing their writing skills in the VCOP and Big Write programs.

-In Maths, students will start the term by working on 2D shapes and 3D objects.
-We will also be covering the 4 operations and solving problems within those areas.
-Students will investigate chance and probability, focussing on the likelihood of events occurring.
-In the weeks leading up to NAPLAN, students will be revising strategies to assist them in their performance.
-In addition to this, Jane Battrick will be assisting students who are participating in the Maths Competition in July once a week.
+In Maths, students will start the term by continuing to work on probability.
+We will also be covering fractions, decimals and percentage and solving problems within those areas.
+Students will investigate financial maths and they will create simple budgets.
+Following that, they will do a unit on divisibility.
+Next is a unit on collection of data and how it is interpreted.
+We round off the term with a unit on patterns and algebra.
+Jane Battrick will be assisting students who are participating in the Maths Competition in July once a week.
 The students not doing the competition will be working in smaller groups with their classroom teachers.

-We will be spending the first month of term completing our science unit from term one (adaptations).
-We then will move on to a unit on Chemistry.
-The unit will be taught with the support of Stile (an online and interactive website).
+We will be spending the first half of term studying Chemistry and Physics.
+The topics will be taught with the support of Stile (an online and interactive website).
 Some tasks from this may be set as homework to further support and reinforce what we have learnt in class.

 This term, students will continue to complete homework tasks on the Grade Five Homework website (bit.ly/g5homework).
 These homework tasks will relate to the learning in English, Mathematics and integrated studies.
 Most new homework tasks will be assigned on Wednesdays and will require submission the following Wednesday.
 In addition to set tasks it is expected that students read for a minimum of 15 minutes a night.